Opportunity at National Institute of Standards and Technology (NIST)

 |Taylor, Jacob Mason

 Quantum mechanical devices provide unique opportunities in both developing our understanding of the physical world and in enabling new approaches to measurement science and information processing that could change the landscape of computation and metrology.
 Our research focuses on studying the feasibility and implications of current and near-future implementations of devices for quantum information science and quantum-limited metrology.
 Specific areas of interest include quantum simulation with superconducting circuits; electron spins confined in quantum dots as probes of charge, spin, magnetism, and as quantum bits; topological phases of matter induced in interacting atomic or photonic systems; devices that connect different quantum systems together, such as optomechanical transducers and atomic-photonic interfaces; and exploring the limits of computation and machine learning with and for quantum devices.
-The work is primarily theoretical, with close collaboration with on-going experimental efforts in the Quantum Processes and Metrology group and in the Laser Cooling and Trapping group.
+The work is primarily theoretical, and conducted in conert with the Joint Quantum Institute and the Joint Center for Quantum Information and Computer Science.

 Quantum optics; Quantum Information; Metrology; Optomechanics; Quantum communication; Quantum computing; Machine learning; Condensed matter theory

 Open to U.S. citizens